James Franck: Later life

-In addition to the Nobel Prize.
-Franck was awarded the Max Planck medal of the Deutsche Physikalische Gesellschaft in 1951 and the Rumford Medal of the American Academy of Arts and Sciences for his work on photosynthesis in 1955.
-He became an honorary citizen of Göttingen in 1953, and was elected a Foreign Member of the Royal Society (ForMemRS) in 1964.
+In addition to the Nobel Prize, Franck was awarded the Max Planck Medal of the German Physical Society in 1951, and the Rumford Prize of the American Academy of Arts and Sciences in 1955 "for his studies in the investigation of photosynthesis".
+He became an honorary citizen of Göttingen in 1953, was elected a Member of the National Academy of Sciences in 1944, and elected a Foreign Member of the Royal Society (ForMemRS) in 1964.
+He was also an International Member of the American Philosophical Society.

-He died suddenly from a heart attack while visiting Göttingen on 21 May 1964, and was buried in Chicago with his first wife.
+Franck died suddenly of a heart attack while visiting Göttingen on 21 May 1964 at the age of 81.
+He is buried in Chicago with his first wife.

 In 1967, the University of Chicago named the James Franck Institute after him.
 A lunar crater has also been named in his honour.
-His papers are in the University of Chicago Library.
+His papers and recast Nobel Prize medal are located in the University of Chicago Library.